thatonemegabyte/foxbox-setup/README.md

 ## Features

-- Updates package repositories and installs necessary packages.
+- Updates package repositories and installs a bunch of useful apps.
-- Installs multimedia, graphics, video editing, and network packages.
-- Installs system packages.
-- Installs Flatpak packages.
+- Installs some flatpaks.
 - Sets zsh as the default shell.
 - Enables pwfeedback in sudoers file.
 - Installs portmaster if not already installed.